 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 Botswana National Parks have some of the most beautiful and remote camping in Africa and often at shockingly reasonable prices.
-But there’s one big problem: figuring out how to book your camping in Botswana.
+But there’s one big problem: figuring out how to book your camping in Botswana National Parks.
 Especially if you live overseas in another country like us!
 We’ve had some experience with it now, camping in the Central Kalahari Game Reserve and in Mabuasehube, so we know it’s a pain.
 We just had to go through the whole process again to book some campsites in the Kgalagadi Transfrontier Park so I thought it would be a good time for me to share our experience and let you know what works for us and what doesn’t.
 Ready to reserve some camping in Botswana?
 Better put on your patience cap!

 Why is it so Difficult to Book Camping in Botswana National Parks?